- About Us

-Financial Stewardship Resources educates nonprofit board members in sound financial, administrative, and organizational stewardship.
+Center for Nonprofit Stewardship educates nonprofit board members in sound financial, administrative, and organizational stewardship.

-Institute for Nonprofit Management at Portland State University offers nonprofit related courses and a Nonprofit Leaders Bootcamp.
+The Nonprofit Institute at Portland State University offers nonprofit related courses and a Nonprofit Leaders Bootcamp.

 Lane Small Business Development Center – Nonprofit Management Institute is offering, newly revised, programs for new or early-staged nonprofits and advanced organizations.
 The Non-Profit Business Management and the Advanced Non-Profit Business Management programs are nine-month, professional development programs running fall, winter, and spring terms.